erin-yl/todo-list/README.md

 # To-Do List App
 A simple and intuitive to-do list application that helps users stay organized.
 It allows you to:

-- Add new tasks
+- Add and categorize new tasks
-- Edit task details
+- Edit task details with user-friendly error handling
 - Remove completed tasks
-- Keep track of your daily goals
+- Filter tasks based on priority and tags